camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 {{< img src="../../img/cockpit-delete-process-definition.png" title="Delete Process Definition" >}}

 Each process definition in the dashboard has a delete action.
-This action allows to delete all the versions of a process definition.
+This action allows to delete all versions of a process definition.
 When proceeding with this action, you can always choose to enable/disable skipping custom listeners.
 However, if the process definition has process instances running, enabling the cascading flag becomes mandatory.